Saint Brigid of Kildare School Grants & Scholarships

 - Families who accept the Oak Society Grant may not apply for parish or diocesan financial aid.

-The Brendan Foley Spirit Scholarship is available to any Saint Brigid of Kildare student in sixth-eighth grade for the 2020-21 school year.
+The Brendan Foley Spirit Scholarship is available to any Saint Brigid of Kildare student in sixth-eighth grade.
 Brendan (Class of 2015) loved Saint Brigid of Kildare School, was a dedicated student, and was always kind, respectful, and responsible.
-This $2,000 scholarship will honor Brendan’s faith-filled and gentle spirit as shown by the recipient.
+This scholarship will honor Brendan’s faith-filled and gentle spirit as shown by the recipient.
+Amount varies.

 The application will include a short essay based on Brendan’s eighth grade Memory Book quotation: “Cherish your days at Saint Brigid School because it will probably be the best school you ever attend.”